jgrizou/lfui/README.md

 If you do not have any idea about what this code is about, you should visit [this page](http://jgrizou.com/projects/learning-from-unlabelled-instructions/).

+If your visit is related to our paper submitted in Plos One, please follow the tutorial next.
+Then, you might want to checkout the following repository: https://github.com/jgrizou/experiments_thesis.
+The experiments in the "power_vs_matching" folder explore the use of the power information.
+It runs with EEG data recorded from previous experiments.

 There is one tutorial exemple to explain you how to run one experiment with the current code.
 You also need to pull my [matlab\_tools](https://github.com/jgrizou/matlab_tools) repository, and checkout the tag called "thesis".

 ```